Why Visit The Hanson Center for Communication?

 Our mission is to help you express yourself as a future engineer.
-Devoting time and effort to grow as a writer is the best preparation for a career in which success is often measured by the quality of your communication.
+Devoting time and effort to grow as a writer is the best preparation for a career in which success is often measured by the quality of your communications.

-Who are the peer consultants?
+Who are the Peer Writing Tutors?

-How does the HCTC help the College?
+How does the HCC help students?

 How do I make an appointment?

 You can make an appointment through our online scheduling system WCOnline.
 To get started, click the “Schedule now” button on our website homepage, and you will be prompted to create an account through WCOnline.
 After creating an account, you will be able to log in, select an open time, and fill out a brief form to secure an appointment.
 We will keep records of each time you come to the center.
 If you also require proof that you visited, please let us know and we will send a report to your professor or advisor.